dsprovider/enhanced_ocr_toolkit/README.md

 # 🔍 Enhanced OCR Toolkit 📄✨

 Welcome to the Enhanced OCR Toolkit!
 This Python-based tool enhances your ability to extract text from images by improving the image quality and performing OCR (Optical Character Recognition).
-It operates in two major phases: image preprocessing and image OCR.
-The tool integrates powerful libraries like Pillow, OpenCV, pytesseract, and EasyOCR, to deliver accurate results.
+It operates in three major phases: image preprocessing, image OCR and text cleaning.
+The tool integrates powerful libraries like Pillow, OpenCV, pytesseract and EasyOCR to deliver accurate results.

 # 📜 Features